alvarpoon/aeg/wp-content/plugins/search-filter-pro/README.txt

 * Fix - Admin - function definition in wrong scope causing errors in strict mode on some browsers
 * Removed - .postform classes that have crept back into build - but added classes and IDs on every input element
 * Removed - the global $sf_form_data - changed to $searchandfilter
-* Notice - you should now longer use `pre_get_posts` to modify queries, there is a new filter which takes an array of arguments `sf_edit_query_args` which must be used to also update count number and other non main queries
+* Notice - you should no longer use `pre_get_posts` to modify queries, there is a new filter which takes an array of arguments `sf_edit_query_args` which must be used to also update count number and other non main queries
 * In progress - support for PolyLang - testing so far seems good

 = 1.4.3.1 =